Five More Therapy Dogs Graduated and Placed With Veterans!

 By Denise Bash, Director of Special Projects

-One such program that Patriot PAWS administers is an innovative partnership with a service dog training program inside three Texas Department of Criminal Justice facilities.
+Our partners, Patriot PAWS, administer an innovative partnership with a service dog training program inside three Texas Department of Criminal Justice (TDCJ) facilities.
 This partnership not only helps Patriot PAWS train more service dogs for disabled veterans but creates career opportunities for inmates after their release and provides a way for them to give back to the community during their incarceration.
 This partnership has exceeded all expectations and is widely considered to be one of the most successful programs of its type in the country.
 Through the program, inmates find new hope and learn valuable skills that benefit them when they are released back into their communities.
-Many of the dogs they train come from shelters, so in fact, the veteran, the dog, and the inmate are all impacted in positive ways.
+Many of the dogs they train come from shelters, so in fact, the veteran benefits as well as the dog and the inmate.